philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 There will always be some coupling between HTML, CSS, and JavaScript.
 For better or for worse, these technologies were built to interact with each other.
 As an example, a fly-in transition might be defined with a class selector in a stylesheet, but it is often triggered by user interaction, applied via JavaScript, and initiated by adding the class to the HTML.

 Since some coupling in your front-end code is inevitable.
 Your goal shouldn't be to simply eliminate coupling altogether.
-Instead, it should be to minimize the coupling that makes certain code parts unnecessarily dependent on others.
+It should be to minimize the coupling that makes certain code parts unnecessarily dependent on others.

 A back-end developer should be able to change the markup in an HTML template without worrying about accidentally breaking a CSS rule or some JavaScript functionality.
 As today's Web teams grow in size and specialization, this goal is more important than ever.